Russia’s industrial production growth accelerated to 7.1% y/y in October

-Russia’s industrial production growth accelerated to 7.1% y/y in October from 6.9% y/y in September, which meant output was up 5.0% y/y in 10m21, Rostat reported on November 25.
+Russia’s industrial production growth accelerated to 7.1% year on year in October from 6.9% y/y in September, which meant output was up 5.0% y/y in 10M21, RosStat reported on November 25.

 In seasonally adjusted terms, industrial production was up 0.8% m/m in October following 1.8% growth in September.